lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 The Facsimile tag is used to record information about images or image regions that correspond to the various parts of the edition.

 Our specifications may differ from examples used in the TEI guidelines because we currently only support image connections via the IIIF API.
-This first and foremost means that image references and coordinate regions only apply to the the idea of a IIIF canvas, rather than any particular image.
+This first and foremost means that image references and coordinate regions only apply to the idea of a IIIF canvas, rather than any particular image.

 This means that that no `graphic` element is allowed within the `surface` element.
 It also means that coordinates actually refer to the coordinates of the abstract canvas rather than any actual image.